 - Audit Results – Results of product, process, and QMS audits usually provide many opportunities to improve QMS effectiveness and efficiency.
 Opportunities may relate to communications, information systems, processes, controls, use of resources, technology, etc. The management representative must report these opportunities to top management as included as part of the management review agenda.
 They can also be reported and reviewed at regular operational meetings, etc.

 - Other Audits – Besides product, process, and QMS audits, you might find it very productive to conduct financial, health and safety, environmental, technology, product profitability, social responsibility, information and communication systems audits.

 - In using ‘result of analysis and evaluations’ as a tool for continual improvement, use the things gone right and Things Gone Wrong approach to classifying your data for decision-making.

-- Examples of situations which might lead to improvement projects include: machine set-up, die change, machine changeover times, cycle time, scrap, non value-added use of floor space, variation in process parameters, less than 100% first run capability, process averages not centered on target values, testing requirements not justified by accumulated results, waste of labor and materials, difficult manufacture, assembly and installation of product, excessive handling and storage, etc.
+- Examples of situations which might lead to improvement projects include machine set-up, die change, machine changeover times, cycle time, scrap, value-added use of floor space, variation in process parameters, less than 100% first run capability, process averages not centred on target values, testing requirements not justified by accumulated results, waste of labour and materials, difficult manufacture, assembly and installation of the product, excessive handling and storage, etc.

 Useful tools that are often used to continually improve, include capability studies, design of experiments, risk analysis, SPC, supplier evaluation, test and measurement technology, the theory of constraints, overall equipment effectiveness, technology, benchmarking, analysis of motion/ergonomics and error-proofing.
 Ensure that personnel applying these tools are competent and trained.
 Performance indicators to measure the effectiveness of the continual improvement process may include quality objectives being met sooner than planned, achieving and exceeding business and quality objectives, improved efficiency in the use of resources, cost reduction, improved product quality, etc.